Posted on May 2, 2018 by vladmihalcea

 How to audit entity modifications using the JPA @EntityListeners, @Embedded, and @Embeddable annotations

-Introduction After I wrote the article about inheriting properties from a base class entity using @MappedSuperclass, I got an avalanche of opinions, but this one from Lukas deserves a blog post: While @MappedSuperclass has its benefit, allowing you to reuse even the @Id mapping, as well as being more lenient towards Hibernate-specific auto-generated properties like @GeneratedValue, using Embeddable types is the other JPA alternative for reusing a bunch of properties among multiple entities.
-In this article, we are going to see how we can reuse several audit-related properties using @Embeddable and another… Read More
+Introduction In this article, we are going to see how we can use the @EntityListeners, @Embedded, and @Embeddable annotations with JPA and Hibernate to audit entity modifications.
+After I wrote the article about inheriting properties from a base class entity using @MappedSuperclass, I got an avalanche of opinions, but this one from Lukas deserves a blog post: While @MappedSuperclass has its benefit, allowing you to reuse even the @Id mapping, as well as being more lenient towards Hibernate-specific auto-generated properties like @GeneratedValue, using Embeddable types is the other JPA alternative for reusing… Read More

 Posted on July 26, 2017 by vladmihalcea